My Perfect Music Box as Instrument

 Because I have relative pitch in my ear,

-Muro Box becomes the perfect musical instrument for me.
+Muro Box is the perfect musical instrument for me.

 Thank God I still have good ears and a good sense of hearing——or perhaps not as good as I thought.
 I have relative pitch with a movable “Do”, allowing me to comprehend melody in an easier way but the paragraphs would sound the same to me even if the tone had been shifted.
 Another major drawback is that I won’t be able to identify the note I hear, nor to communicate precisely.
 In this setting, music stays in my head and has difficulty expressing itself.